rtravitz/portfolio/m1_portfolio.markdown

 Evaluation Scores:

-Functional Expectations

-* 4: Application fulfills all base expectations and the one extension
+*Functional Expectations:* 4: Application fulfills all base expectations and the one extension

-Test-Driven Development

-* 3: Application is well tested but does not balance isolation and integration tests, using only the data necessary to test the functionality
+*Test-Driven Development:* 3: Application is well tested but does not balance isolation and integration tests, using only the data necessary to test the functionality

-Encapsulation / Breaking Logic into Components

-* 4: Application is expertly divided into logical components each with a clear, single responsibility
+*Encapsulation / Breaking Logic into Components:* 4: Application is expertly divided into logical components each with a clear, single responsibility

-Fundamental Ruby & Style

-* 3:  Application shows strong effort towards organization, content, and refactoring
+*Fundamental Ruby & Style:* 3:  Application shows strong effort towards organization, content, and refactoring

-Looping *or* Recursion

-* 4: Application makes excellent use of loop/recursion techniques
+*Looping or Recursion:* 4: Application makes excellent use of loop/recursion techniques

 #### (Project Name)